 The crime-fraud exception, if established, expressly applies to communications ordinarily shielded by the attorney-client privilege.
 See BP Alaska Exploration, Inc. v.
 Superior Court (1988) 199 Cal.App.3d 1240, 1249 [245 Cal.Rptr.
-682] (BP Alaska) (proponent made prima facie showing that opposing counsel's letter was attempt to defraud proponent).
+682] (BP Alaska) (proponent made prima facie showing that opposing counsel's letter was an attempt to defraud proponent).
 If the exception applies, the communications are not subject to the privilege.
 See, e.g., State Farm Fire & Casualty Co. v.
-Superior Court (1997) 54 Cal.App.4th 625, 643 [62 Cal.Rptr.2d 834] (State Farm) (presumptively privileged statements in declaration by ex-claims specialist who previously worked in insurer's litigation unit discoverable because of crime-fraud exception); compare BP Alaska, supra, 199 Cal.App.3d at p.
+Superior Court (1997) 54 Cal.App.4th 625, 643 [62 Cal.Rptr.2d 834] (State Farm) (presumptively privileged statements in declaration by ex-claims specialist who previously worked in insurer's litigation unit discoverable because of crime-fraud exception); but see BP Alaska, supra, 199 Cal.App.3d at p.
 1251 (attorney work-product doctrine, on the other hand, has no crime-fraud exception).
+Compare Code of Civil Procedure, § 2018.050 ("[n]otwithstanding Section 2018.040, when a lawyer is suspected of knowingly participating in a crime or fraud, there is no protection of work product under this chapter in any official investigation by a law enforcement agency or proceeding or action brought by a public prosecutor in the name of the people of the State of California if the services of the lawyer were sought or obtained to enable or aid anyone to commit or plan to commit a crime or fraud.").